vinibiavatti1/CEClient/README.md

 2. Extract the content of the zip file (ceclient.zip);
 3. Execute ceclient.exe;

 In the first start, the Codename Eagle Multiplayer Demo version will be installed automatically in your environment.
 It can take a few seconds to open the application.
-After this, just enter your nickname, select the server you want to play and click on **Connect!**
+After this, just enter your nickname, select the server you want to play and click on `Connect!`.

 ## Game Configurations